Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 2. **Transmission is Inference**: Generation transmits queries through the model (channel coding)
 3. **Capacity is Knowledge**: Each topic has a capacity limit for reliable generation
 4. **Hallucinations are Capacity Violations**: Generating beyond capacity produces form-constrained but content-unconstrained output
-5. **Hallucinations are Matching Failures**: Ambiguous prompts fail to uniquely match internal compressed representations, activating wrong or composite concepts—analogous to quantum superposition under weak measurement
+5. **Hallucinations are Matching Failures**: Ambiguous prompts fail to uniquely match internal compressed representations, activating wrong or composite concepts, analogous to quantum superposition under weak measurement
-6. **Hallucinations are Decompression Failures**: Even correctly matched representations require room to reconstruct; over-filled contexts produce Kolmogorov garbage—structurally valid fragments that fail to cohere
+6. **Hallucinations are Decompression Failures**: Even correctly matched representations require room to reconstruct.
+Over-filled contexts produce Kolmogorov garbage: structurally valid fragments that fail to cohere
-7. **Information Conservation**: You cannot output more information about a topic than was stored or provided—the excess must come from the form prior, and that excess is hallucination
+7. **Information Conservation**: You cannot output more information about a topic than was stored or provided; the excess must come from the form prior, and that excess is hallucination
 8. **Geometric Distortion Accumulation**: Errors compound multiplicatively through the pipeline; each stage degrades fidelity geometrically, pushing representations off the truth manifold into hallucination space
-9. **Thermodynamic Equilibration**: Knowledge is potential energy (low entropy, constrained); the form prior is the thermal bath (high entropy, unconstrained); hallucination is thermalization—relaxation to maximum entropy when constraints fail
+9. **Thermodynamic Equilibration**: Knowledge is potential energy (low entropy, constrained); the form prior is the thermal bath (high entropy, unconstrained); hallucination is thermalization, defined as relaxation to maximum entropy when constraints fail
-10. **Noise as Error Correction**: Paradoxically, systems require optimal noise ($T^* > 0$) to correct mistakes—too little noise prevents exploration and self-correction; the Goldilocks zone enables error recovery while preserving signal
+10. **Noise as Error Correction**: Paradoxically, systems require optimal noise ($T^* > 0$) to correct mistakes; too little noise prevents exploration and self-correction; the Goldilocks zone enables error recovery while preserving signal

 The complete framework—capacity, matching, decompression, distortion, thermodynamics, and optimal noise—provides a full physics of hallucination.
 The conservation law (Theorem 3) gives a detection criterion.
 The distortion theorem (Theorem 4) explains accumulation.
 The thermodynamic theorem (Theorem 5) reveals hallucination as equilibration.
-The optimal noise theorem (Theorem 6) shows that $T=0$ is suboptimal—systems need stochasticity to self-correct.
+The optimal noise theorem (Theorem 6) shows that $T=0$ is suboptimal: systems need stochasticity to self-correct.
 This suggests strategies based on constraint injection, capacity enhancement, prompt-representation alignment, context budget management, information accounting, first-stage quality prioritization, **temperature control**, and **optimal noise calibration**.

 ### 11.2 Key Equations